 And every business should employ the fundamentals.
 Always require long, varied passwords for sensitive accounts.
 And enable two-factor authentication wherever possible.

-And if you think you or your business has been compromised, reach out to us immediately.
+And if you think you or your business has been compromised, contact us at Hacked.com immediately.

 Featured image by adike via Shutterstock.com